Why is SSD more expensive than HDD?

 It is difficult for manufacturers to overcome the constraints of NAND transistors, and it is unlikely that they will ever be able to eradicate the problem completely.
 Writing to a solid-state drive (SSD) will invariably cause it to fail.
 For this reason, you should only put your operating system and core programmes on it and save everything else (documents, invoices, images, and so forth) on a separate hard drive.

-why is ssd more expensive than hdd
+Why is SSD more expensive than HDD

 Device Assembly of SSD is Complex